 - Parallel IO Date: April 1997 - June 2007

 - Language, Compiler and Advanced Data Structure Supportfor Parallel I/O Operations Date: May 1996 - April 1998

 269014UE 3,0 ECTS

 440503SE 3,0 ECTSResearch Seminar

-Gerald Quirchmayr, Siegfried Benkner, Hans-Georg Fill, Wilfried Gansterer, Monika Henzinger, Helmut Hlavacs, Ivo Hofacker, Marcus Hudec, Dimitris Karagiannis, Wolfgang Klas, Eduard Mehofer, Torsten Möller, Renate Motschnig, Claudia Plant, Peter Reichl, Stefanie Rinderle-Ma, Erich Schikuta, Gabriele Uchida, Arndt von Haeseler, Werner Winiwarter, Uwe Zdun
+Gerald Quirchmayr, Siegfried Benkner, Wilfried Gansterer, Monika Henzinger, Helmut Hlavacs, Ivo Hofacker, Marcus Hudec, Dimitris Karagiannis, Wolfgang Klas, Eduard Mehofer, Torsten Möller, Renate Motschnig, Claudia Plant, Peter Reichl, Stefanie Rinderle-Ma, Erich Schikuta, Gabriele Uchida, Arndt von Haeseler, Werner Winiwarter, Uwe Zdun